TinyMan256/Rogue-Company-External-Cheat/README.md

 [picture 4] the driver is loaded correctly 👍
 \
 Now you can run the cheat

-press end everytime you close the game to unload the cheat and right click on the driver [picture 3]
 \
-then click stop to unload it
-or restart your pc

 Cheat pics:
 \
 ![visuals](https://user-images.githubusercontent.com/54464793/151306410-2e3db0ab-fdf4-402d-9ede-513d96ee4b3e.png)